-How SunPower X-Series and E-Series solar panels compare to other panel manufacturers
+How SunPower X-Series, E-Series, and A-Series solar panels compare to other panel manufacturers

 As you evaluate overall solar panel quality, there are four key metrics that you should consider: efficiency, performance, warranties, and price.
 To help you with your decision, EnergySage has developed SunPower reviews for each metric, along with a comparison of SunPower solar panels (including the esteemed SunPower X-Series) against the other leading panel manufacturers offered on the EnergySage Marketplace.